valtlfelipe/hedit/README.md

 ---

-## 🍎 macOS Only (for now!)
+## 🍎💻 Cross-Platform Support

-Currently, this application is only available and tested on macOS.
-Support for Windows and Linux is planned for future releases.
+This application is available and tested on macOS and Linux.
+Windows support is planned for future releases.

 ---